 Radio Birdman gigs were not for every pub.
 In fact they found themselves with nowhere to play just six months in.
 After hearing that Lou Reed would like to see a Birdman show when he was on tour in Australia, the manager of the Oxford Tavern in Sydney’s Darlinghurst offered them a gig.
 This turned into a legendary residency for the band and their fans.
 The Oxford Funhouse as it became known was the venue in Sydney for raw, brash, and rebellious music.
 It has been called the beginning of the Sydney punk scene, though Birdman have always distanced themselves from this pigeon-holing.

 To achieve the guitar sound Deniz Tek used, his equipment had to be particular.
 Particularly hardy, as well as set up in a particular way.
 His Epiphone 1965 Crestwood Deluxe guitar was actually owned by Fred Smith from the MC5.
 Tek bought it after seeing an ad in a drugstore while back in Ann Arbor visiting his family.
 This Epiphone features three Gibson mini-humbucker pickups with a three-way selector switch – enabling a certain thick, powerful sound.
-For amps, Tek needed the power of vacuum tube amplifier heads.
+For amps, Tek used Australian made Phenix guitar amplifiers.
 His stage gear also needed to be resilient – both physically and in terms of constant use at high volume and with unreliable current.
 The Australian designed and made Wasp amplifier cabinet was ideal.
 Wasp amps were designed for the Australian rock n roll industry, and based on the template of British amplifiers and cabinets – particularly Bletchley Park-made Marshall Amplifiers.
 Tough, and made for Australian mains voltage, and less expensive than imported amps, Wasp were often preferred by Sydney bands.